oracle-livelabs/multicloud/helidon-virtual-thread/modify-application/modify-application.md

     ## one Thread[#23,nioEventLoopGroup-3-1,10,main]
     ```

-    > This is a Netty event loop thread, you may block a VirtualThread.
-This means the Helidon WebServer request handlers can use simple blocking code, but the reactive handlers must not.
+    > This is a Netty event loop thread, Netty is reactive and it's threads must not be blocked.
+Helidon 4 on the other hand has virtual thread based WebServer and it's request handlers can be blocked, that allows use of simple blocking code in Helidon 4 request handlers instead of complicated reactive constructs like in Helidon 3.

 ## Task 4: Analyse stack trace for Reactive application